How To Get Better Sleep?

 - If you are experiencing distress, problems or difficulties in your life write them down one hour prior to bed.
 When you write down the issue or problem, include what time you will devote to it tomorrow.
 Push yourself to find a time.
 For instance, if you are dealing with the issue of “quitting your job”.
 One hour prior to bed, write down on a piece of paper (in the same fashion as a to-do-list) the exact time that you plan to work on the issue the following day.

-At this point you have an understanding of why the brain experiences racing thoughts, how racing thoughts can negatively impact you and your sleep cycle, common triggers that lead to racing thoughts, and how to attain better sleep.
-Matthew Porta article “Slow Down a Racing Mind” did a terrific job at identifying coping skills, including breathing, to support with slowing down the racing mind.
+At this point, you have an understanding of why the brain experiences racing thoughts, how racing thoughts can negatively impact you and your sleep cycle, common triggers that lead to racing thoughts, and how to attain better sleep.
+Matthew Porta article “Slow Down a Racing Mind” did a terrific job at identifying coping skills, including breathing, to support slowing down the racing mind.

 As a professional counselor, father, author, and a guy that loves to fish.
 I think it’s fair to say that each and every one of us experiencing racing thoughts prior to bed.
 Kids may experience it due to an upcoming exam.
 Teenagers may experience it as a result of wanting to date someone at school.
 Adults tend to experience it due to money problems or issues in the relationship.
 Before wrapping up, I do want to encourage you to check Dr. Schaub video “on how to stop the mind from racing”.